Sideswipe (Transformers): Transfomers Cinematic Universe

 Sideswipe returns in Transformers: Dark of the Moon as one of the main Autobots.
 He accompanies Bumblebee, Que/Wheeljack, and Dino/Mirage when they investigated a nuclear facility in the Middle East.
 Later he joined Dino and Bumblebee in accompanying the humans to find out more about the Space Race.
 Sideswipe helped Bumblebee and Dino fight the three Dreads on the highway, who are after Sentinel Prime, using his stealth force weapons to shoot at Hatchet.
 He then helped Ironhide finish off Crowbar and Crankcase in a Mexican Standoff, as Sideswipe called it.
-Sideswipe was expelled from Earth along with the other Autobots and was thought to have perished when Starscream destroyed the Xanthium.
+Due to Ironhide's demise at the hands of Sentinel Prime, Sideswipe was promoted as second-in-command of Autobots.
+Sideswipe was expelled from Earth along with the other Autobots and was thought to have perished, when Starscream destroyed the Xanthium Ship.
 He participated in the final battle in Chicago.
 He was captured by the Decepticons and witnessed the death of Que.
 He almost shared Que's fate, but escaped after Wheelie and Brains crashed a Decepticon carrier ship.
 He helped Bumblebee and Ratchet fire at incoming Decepticons, and briefly battled Sentinel Prime alongside them, but he was knocked backwards by the treacherous Prime.
 Sideswipe was among the surviving Autobots at the end of the film.

-Sideswipe does not appear in Age of Extinction, but his death is confirmed in an Age of Extinction Topps Europe collector card, in which Optimus is described as mourning his, Ratchet's, and Flash (Leadfoot)'s deaths at the hands of Cemetery Wind and Lockdown.
+Sideswipe doesn't appear in Age of Extinction, but in an Age of Extinction Topps Europe collector card, in which Optimus is described as mourning his, Ratchet's, and Flash (Leadfoot)'s deaths at the hands of Cemetery Wind and Lockdown.
+In the film, Five years after the Battle of Chicago, Sideswipe was not listed as "deceased" by Cemetery Wind, indicating that he survived the organization's Autobot hunt, and is currently in hiding, Leaving his fate unknown.

+Despite presumed deceased absent in fourth and fifth movies, Sideswipe was alive in the novelizations and IDW movie comic adaptations.
+He is also alive in Transformers: Shadows Rising, which set place after third movie but disregarded the events of fourth and fifth movies.